PREMature

-PREMature is a British television drama miniseries produced by Liger Films that first aired on the Community Channel (now Together).
+PREMature is a British television drama miniseries produced by Liger Films that first aired on the Community Channel.
 It was crowdfunded through Kickstarter and is the first drama series for the Community Channel, consisting of 6 episodes.

 Synopsis

 Prem Mehta (Karanvir Bhupal) is a high school teenager who experiences the loss of his grandmother during his summer holidays, closely followed by the separation of his parents.
 He is forced to take a lonely path during the aftermath of these events as he forms new friendships with the unlikeliest of people.

 Throughout his journey, Prem experiences an array of revelations in sometimes surreal circumstances as he builds towards his growth as a young man.